MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsASConference.md

 ###
 None.
-Test-CsASConference does not accept pipelined input.

-###
-None.
-The Test-CsASConference cmdlet does not accept pipelined input.
+The `Test-CsASConference` cmdlet does not accept pipelined input.

 ## OUTPUTS

 ###
-Test-CsASConference returns an instance of the Microsoft.Rtc.SyntheticTransactions.TaskOutput object.

-###
-The Test-CsASConference cmdlet returns an instance of the Microsoft.Rtc.SyntheticTransactions.TaskOutput object.
+The `Test-CsASConference` cmdlet returns an instance of the Microsoft.Rtc.SyntheticTransactions.TaskOutput object.

 ## NOTES